avin/read-first-line/README.md

 # Read-first-line

-Read first line of the file
+Read first line of the file.
+Works fine with LF and CRLF line endings.

 ## Install